JoseBravoMata/Comp3613-project-journal/README.md

 # Comp3613-project-journal

 ## Week 3
 ### 1. I helped work on the project initiation document, updating the description and project objectives.
+I had suggested the idea for the covid news and educational material provider.
+I added some extra lines to the project description/specification and fixed some grammatical errors.

 ## Week 4
-### 1. I helped work on project requirements, specifying implementations for contacting tutors, handling help desk services,etc.
+### 1. I helped work on project requirements, specifying implementations for contacting tutors and handling help desk services.
+I specified that tutors should have a page which displays their information.
 ### 2. I was declared the product owner.

 ## Week 5